top of page

 Following these tips might help you stay out of bad situations even as you help others get out of theirs.

-Best of luck in your plans.
+Best of luck with your plans.

 Seamus